 Best Reverse Mortgage Lenders

 A reverse mortgage can be a helpful way to supplement income for those who plan to age in place.
-It’s a loan that allows the borrower to access the value of the home, and the loan is repaid when the borrower no longer lives in the home.
-The most common reverse mortgage is a Home Equity Conversion Mortgage (HECM) which is backed by the federal government.
+It's a loan that allows the borrower to access the value of the home, and the loan is repaid when the borrower no longer lives in the home.
+The most common reverse mortgage is a Home Equity Conversion Mortgage (HECM), which is backed by the federal government.

 The best reverse mortgage lenders are available to borrowers with a range of credit scores and have several types of reverse mortgage options, competitive rates and multiple payout options.

-Note that our picks may be Authorized Partners who compensate us.
-This does not affect our recommendations or evaluations but may impact the order in which companies appear.
+Read our full methodology to learn more about how we compared different lenders and chose our top picks.
+Our picks may be Authorized Partners who compensate us; this does not affect our recommendations or evaluations but may impact the order in which companies appear.

 - Our pick for easiest application process: Finance of America Reverse